huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 ## Image-to-image

 LCM-LoRA can be applied to image-to-image tasks too.
 Let's look at how we can perform image-to-image generation with LCMs.
-For this example we'll use SD-v1-5 model and the LCM-LoRA for SD-v1-5.
+For this example we'll use the [dreamshaper-7](https://huggingface.co/Lykon/dreamshaper-7) model and the LCM-LoRA for `stable-diffusion-v1-5 `.

 ```python
 import torch